 Many of us have faced a situation where a family member or friend is accused of a serious crime.
 Your first instinct may be to offer help.
-After all, if you believe the person is not guilty, then you want to do everything in your power to help them avoid possible jail time.
+After all, if you believe the person is not guilty, you want to do everything you can to help them avoid possible jail time.

-But there is a critical difference between offering moral or legal support–such as helping them find a qualified Collin County criminal defense lawyer – and actually helping them to hide from law enforcement.
-Such acts may be considered aiding or abetting a fugitive under Texas and federal law, and in some cases you may end up being charged as an accessory to the underlying crime.
+But there is a critical difference between offering moral or legal support.
+You can help them find a qualified Collin County criminal defense lawyer.
+You can’t help them hide from law enforcement.
+Such acts may be considered aiding or abetting a fugitive under Texas and federal law.
+You may sometimes be charged as an accessory to the underlying crime.

 Federal and State Laws Punish “Harboring”

-In Texas, the law that criminalizes the act of harboring a fugitive is known as Hindering Apprehension or Prosecution.
-This is a very broad state law that could subject a person to criminal charges if they harbor, conceal, provide or aid in providing a person with the means of avoiding arrest or effecting escape; or even warns someone of impending discovery or apprehension.
+In Texas, the law that criminalizes harboring a fugitive is called Hindering Apprehension or Prosecution.
+This very broad state law could subject a person to criminal charges if they harbor, conceal, provide, or aid in providing a person with the means of avoiding arrest or effecting escape; or even warns someone of impending discovery or apprehension.
 This law could even land parents in legal trouble if the person they are “harboring” is their own child.
-Hindering Apprehension or Prosecution is a Class A misdemeanor unless the harbored person is wanted for a felony, in which case it is a Third-Degree Felony punishable by 2-10 years in prison and up to a $10,000 fine.
+Hindering Apprehension or Prosecution is a Class A misdemeanor.
+This is true unless the harbored person is wanted for a felony.
+In this case, it is a Third-Degree Felony punishable by 2-10 years in prison and up to a $10,000 fine.

-Now at the federal level, there are specifically enumerated offenses applicable to “fugitives for justice.”
-In this context, a “fugitive” is normally defined as someone subject to a court-issued arrest warrant, as opposed to someone who may merely be under suspicion of a crime by the police.
+At the federal level, specifically, enumerated offenses apply to “fugitives for justice.”
+In this context, a “fugitive” is normally defined as someone subject to a court-issued arrest warrant.
+This is different than someone who may merely be under suspicion of a crime by the police.
 Under 18 U.S.C. § 1071, anyone who “harbors or conceals” a person to prevent their “discovery and arrest” is guilty of a crime.

-If the fugitive’s alleged offense is a misdemeanor, the penalty for harboring the person is no more than 1 year in jail.
-However, if the fugitive is charged with a felony, anyone who helps him or her evade arrest could face up to 5 years in prison.
+If the fugitive’s alleged offense is a misdemeanor, the penalty for harboring them is no more than one year in jail.
+Anyone who helps a fugitive charged with a felony could face up to 5 years in prison.
 The judge may also impose a fine for a harboring conviction.

-Note that just because you provide aid or assistance to someone charged with a crime, that does not necessarily mean you are guilty of harboring.
-The U.S. Fifth Circuit Court of Appeals, which has jurisdiction over federal criminal cases in Texas, has said that harboring requires the prosecution to prove three elements beyond a reasonable doubt:
+You are not guilty of harboring just because you provide aid or assistance to someone charged with a crime.
+The U.S. Fifth Circuit Court of Appeals has jurisdiction over federal criminal cases in Texas.
+Harboring requires the prosecution to prove three elements beyond a reasonable doubt: